Silvertown: Maritime

 The Tate & Lyle Thames Refinery is a safeguarded wharf in the Port of London.
 It is one of the largest sugar refineries in the world, with a capacity of 1.2 million tonnes per annum.
-The Raw Sugar and Refined and Shore Berth jetties include two bulk-handling crane.
+The Raw Sugar and Refined and Shore Berth jetties include two bulk-handling cranes.
 The terminal commodities are sugar, as dry bulks, and edible and vegetable oils, as liquid bulks: it exports globally and imports from Fiji, Caribbean, Africa and South America.

 Transport

-The nearest Docklands Light Railway station is London City Airport, with Pontoon Dock station also nearby.
+Docklands Light Railway (DLR)

 Access to Silvertown was much improved by an extension of the Docklands Light Railway from Canning Town to Woolwich Arsenal, which opened on 2 December 2005.
+The nearest Docklands Light Railway station is London City Airport, with Pontoon Dock DLR station also nearby.

+Underground/rail

-The old Silvertown railway station on the North London Line was closed in 2006.
-A new London Underground station at nearby Custom House built by Crossrail was opened in 2022, adding further public transport access to and from central London, Essex, and direct service to London Heathrow Airport.
-Locally, this new line used the trackbed of the old North London Line and there is passive provision for a stop serving Silvertown to be built in future.
+Silvertown railway station on the North London Line was closed in 2006.
+A new London Underground Elizabeth Line station on the north side of the docks at Custom House opened in 2022.
+Built as part of the Crossrail project, it used the trackbed of the old North London Line, and provides direct services to and from central London, Essex and Heathrow Airport, plus interchange with the DLR.
+There is passive provision for a station serving Silvertown to be built in future, however as of April 2026 there is little indication that this will materialise, and parliamentary briefings have omitted mention.
+A new pedestrian and cycle bridge between West Silvertown and Custom House station is part of a £3.5bn redevelopment plan for London's Royal Docks.

+Cable car

-The London Cable Car connects West Silvertown with the Greenwich peninsula.
+The London Cable Car (terminus close to Royal Victoria DLR station) connects West Silvertown with the Greenwich peninsula (short walk to North Greenwich Jubilee Line and bus station).

+Road

+The Silvertown road tunnel under the Thames opened in 2025 and provides a toll tunnel route to the Greenwich peninsula.
+A free shuttle operates to carry people with bicycles through the Silvertown Tunnel.
+Cycle lane provision has been hampered by ongoing construction and road works, and cyclists generally must share the road with motor vehicle users.

+North Woolwich Road runs east-west through Silvertown.
+Westward it joins Silvertown Way, which continues to Canning Town, while eastward it continues to North Woolwich.
+In 2025, a scheme designed to make North Woolwich Road up to Connaught Bridge more pedestrian and cyclist friendly was completed.
+A feature of the scheme is a series of rain gardens.

+Air

 London City Airport is located in central Silvertown.

-A new bridge to connect West Silvertown with Crossrail's Custom House station is one of the features of a £3.5bn redevelopment plan for London's Royal Docks.

-The Silvertown Tunnel is a road tunnel under the Thames which will open in 2025 and provide a toll route to the Greenwich peninsula.
+Bus

-Transport For London public buses that serve Silvertown include the 473 that runs from Stratford to North Woolwich and the 474 that operates from Canning Town to Manor Park.
-Both the 473 and 474 make stops at London City Airport.
-A new route 241 runs between Straford and Pontoon Dock.
+Transport For London public buses that serve Silvertown include the 473 that runs from Stratford to North Woolwich and the 474 that operates from Canning Town to Manor Park (both make stops at London City Airport).
+Route 241 runs between Stratford and Pontoon Dock.
+Route 129 from Gallions Reach to Lewisham connects London City Airport via the Silvertown Tunnel to North Greenwich (including The O2 Arena).

-Some attempts have been made in recent years to establish bicycling lanes, however ongoing construction and road works limit access and cyclists generally are required to share the road with motor vehicle users.
+Riverboat

+The Royal Wharf development includes a landing pier for Thames riverboats.